Fighting Sandy debris-removal crooks: There's an app for that

 Digital debris-removal technology is also being tested by municipalities like New York City.
 Programmers working with the city’s Parks Department recently completed work on software to replace an arduous and time-consuming paper ticketing system, said Jeremy Barrick, the Parks Department’s deputy chief of forestry.

-“We were using paper ticketing after Irene, and we sat down afterwards to talk about how we could track debris removal more efficiently,” Barrick said.
-It led to the development of proprietary software known among city officials as “Storm Mobile.”
+“We were using paper ticketing after Irene, and we sat down afterwards to talk about how we could track debris removal more efficiently,” Barrick said, which led to the development of proprietary software known among city officials as “Storm Mobile.”

 The software interfaces with the city’s non-emergency 311 call center, which residents can use to report downed trees.